 The objective is to encourage recreational coastal voyaging in attractive locations using only sail and oar, to encourage the use of traditional boats which are well-suited to the objective, and the development of new boats which are able to carry on the sail-and-oar tradition.
 A successful fleet will gather 20-40 boats of a wide range of designs and abilities, from a number of European countries, from 10 feet to 30 in length, largely gaff or lug-rigged, some better at sailing, some at rowing, but all capable of making progress at both.

-Memorable raids have now been held in the Douro River in Portugal, the Great Glen of Scotland, the Blekinge/Karlskrona archipelago of Sweden, Finland, the Venice lagoon and the canals and lakes of Holland (the Dorestad Raid), The Solent, the East Coast and the Norfolk Broads.
+Memorable raids have now been held in the Douro River in Portugal, the Great Glen of Scotland, the Blekinge/Karlskrona archipelago of Sweden, Finland, the Venice lagoon and the canals and lakes of Holland (the Dorestad Raid), The Solent, the East Coast, the Norfolk Broads and Falmouth.
 Much larger events at Morbihan, Douarnenez and Milford Haven have characteristics of raids, and involve entertainment and sponsorship on a scale the ordinary raider can only dream about.